 Most Expensive Stand-Up Paddleboard Rentals: Blue Planet Surf

-Why it’s worth it: There are cheaper places to rent paddleboards in Hawaii, but judging by the number of five-star reviews Honolulu’s Blue Planet Surf scored from Yelp users, its customers are happy.
+Why it’s worth it: There are cheaper places to rent paddleboards in Hawaii, but judging by the 4.9 rating that Honolulu’s Blue Planet Surf has earned on Google, its customers sure seem happy.
 If you’re a first-timer, Blue Planet has a lot to offer.

-The shop lets you try demo models for free before you pay, and has free clinics and introduction to SUP for beginners.
-If you fall in love with the sport, Blue Planet makes it easy to take home a souvenir.
-Its two-hour instructional DVD is easy to slip in a suitcase and covers beginner through advanced techniques.
-If you fall in love with your rental board, they’ll sell you that, too.
+The shop lets you try demo models for free before you pay, and has free clinics and an introduction to SUP for beginners.
+If you fall in love with the sport, Blue Planet sells boards running from about $800 to about $2,300.

 Most Expensive Hang Gliding: Hang Gliding Hawaii

 Why it’s worth it: Seeing Hawaii is one thing, but seeing it from above while piloting a trike is unlike any other experience, including a chopper.
 That’s exactly what you’ll be taking in when you learn to fly at Hang Gliding Hawaii.

 Boasting a perfect safety record after 320 flights per year for 20 years, Hang Gliding Hawaii is ranked in the top 10 worldwide on TripAdvisor among all activities, not just hang gliding.
 If you can’t afford the full 60 minutes, lessons start at $225 for a half-hour and there’s a 45-minute option for $295.
 If you’re looking for addons, picture and video packages are $65 or $95 for both.

 Most Expensive Surfing Lessons: Keawe Adventures